nixworks/public/news/2010/06/28/index.md

 ##### European Union
 ### [The European Union and United States sign a five-year agreement on sharing financial data in anti-terrorist investigations for accounts suspected of being used for terrorist financing, after agreeing on limits to protect customer privacy. ](/news/2010/06/28/the-european-union-and-united-states-sign-a-five-year-agreement-on-sharing-financial-data-in-anti-terrorist-investigations-for-accounts-susp.md)
-_Context: European Union, United States, anti-terrorist, customer privacy, terrorist financing_
+_Context: European Union, U.S., anti-terrorist, customer privacy, terrorist financing_

 ##### Muslim
 ### [Five Muslim American students sentenced to serve 10 years in a Pakistani prison for conspiracy to commit attacks and raising funds for terrorism, appeal their conviction. ](/news/2010/06/28/five-muslim-american-students-sentenced-to-serve-10-years-in-a-pakistani-prison-for-conspiracy-to-commit-attacks-and-raising-funds-for-terro.md)